Laura Benanti: 2007–2015: Gypsy and acclaim

+2016–present

 Benanti starred in the lead role of Amalia Balash in the 2016 Roundabout Theatre Company Broadway revival of She Loves Me opposite Zachary Levi.
 The production began previews at Studio 54 on February 19, 2016, and opened on March 17 for a limited engagement through July 10.
 She received a nomination for Tony Award for Best Actress in a Musical for this role.

-In 2017, Benanti once again appeared on Broadway in Steve Martin's Meteor Shower, along with Keegan-Michael Key as Gerald, Amy Schumer as Corky, and Jeremy Shamos as Norm.
+On July 19, 2016, Benanti first impersonated Melania Trump on The Late Show with Stephen Colbert during the run-up to that year's U.S. presidential election, a role she reprised in subsequent appearances on that show.
+In 2017, Benanti once again acted on Broadway in Steve Martin's comedic play Meteor Shower, along with Keegan-Michael Key as Gerald, Amy Schumer as Corky, and Jeremy Shamos as Norm.
 The play premiered on Broadway on November 1, 2017, in previews, officially on November 29, 2017, at the Booth Theatre.
 The play closed on January 21, 2018.

+In March 2017, Tangled: Before Ever After, she voiced the character Lady Caine, serving as the film's main antagonist, leading a pirate gang.
+She reprised the role in Rapunzel's Tangled Adventure, from 2017 to 2019, where Lady Caine was a recurring character.
+Caine's character was praised for her appearance, with the character also described as "fierce", "devious", and a "total badass."

 Benanti replaced Lauren Ambrose as Eliza Doolittle in the Broadway Lincoln Center Theater revival of My Fair Lady, beginning October 23, 2018, for a limited run through February 17, 2019, except for Tuesday nights with Kerstin Anderson in the role.
 Benanti extended her appearance in the musical to July 7, 2019.
+In 2019, she joined the cast of Younger, playing the role of businesswoman and author Quinn Tyler.
+Benanti released her self-titled first solo album in 2020.
+In 2021, Benanti played the role of Francine in the film Here Today, co-written and directed by Billy Crystal, starring Crystal and Tiffany Haddish.
+In 2023, she played the role of Allison Becker in No Hard Feelings, which starred Jennifer Lawrence.